Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Specific roles and responsibilities

-- Employee Supervision: Direct and supervise staff.
+• Employee Supervision: Lead and supervise staff.

-- Interaction with customers: Ensure customer satisfaction by being present in the field.
+• Customer Interaction: Ensure customer satisfaction by being present in the field.

-What is an owner manager?
+What is an owner-manager?

-Benefits of being an owner-manager
+Benefits of Being an Owner-Manager

 Focus on strategy